A. G. Cook: 2023–present: Closure of PC Music, Thy Slaughter, Britpop and Brat

+Cook produced the October 2026 DIIV album Zirp!.

 Artistry

 Cook's style of music amplifies the clichés of mainstream pop music from the 1990s and 2000s.
 He follows the work of "mega-producers" such as Max Martin and Jimmy Jam and Terry Lewis.
 Cook references Scritti Politti's album Cupid & Psyche 85 for its "conscious decision to take pop music and make it as shiny and detailed as possible".
 He cites Korean and Japanese pop music as influences, as well as gyaru subculture.

 Cook begins constructing tracks by constructing chords and melodies note by note.
 He prefers the sounds of virtual instruments and avoids sound design early in the process, giving his music a deadpan simplicity.
 He experiments with combining dissonant sounds, and the resulting dense, multi-layered arrangements are influenced by the Black MIDI techniques.
 Cook's arrangements are inspired by the mechanized music of composer Conlon Nancarrow.
 When collaborating with other artists, he prepares an extensive demo so that they can complete lyrics and record vocals straight away.
 Cook thoroughly processes the vocals, chopping them to use as a rhythmic element atop the melody.

 In contrast to most of the artists on PC Music, Cook wears plain clothing.
 GFOTY jokingly characterised his style as normcore.